Keyword Research – what it is and how to do it

 The search terms a user enters for the search, or the keyword, is the most important piece of the entire puzzle when it comes to Google’s revenue.
 They have categorized and indexed billions upon billions of search terms and can return the results of your search in milliseconds.
 The technology behind this is amazing, the hardware they use to do this is extensive and the knowledge required to build and evolve their search algorithms over years is out of this world.
 And it all comes down to what search terms…what keywords…you enter into that little box at the top of their page.

-With this in mind, it’s important to realize the makeup of keywords, how they’re ranked, how to find the best ones, how to determine if the ones you are using are good or not and, importantly, which keywords should you be focusing on for your website?
+It’s important to realize the makeup of keywords, how they’re ranked, how to find the best ones, how to determine if the ones you are using are good or not and, importantly, which keywords should you be focusing on for your website?

 This article will not go into things like On-Page SEO, or website optimization, or building links.
 These topics are covered elsewhere.
 This article is strictly about researching and choosing the very best keywords for your website.